MysteryPancake/Houdini-Fun/README.md

 | [Download the HDA!](./hdas/MysteryPancake.volumetric_deform.1.0.hdalc) | [Download the HIP file!](./hdas/mvc_deform.hiplc) | [Bonus MVC demos!](./hips/mvc_demos.hiplc) | [Download on Gumroad!](https://mysterypancake.gumroad.com/l/volumetricdeform) |
 | --- | --- | --- | --- |

+The VEX below captures and deforms in one step.
+This is slower than the HDA since the capture is only needed once.

+The inputs are the same as Point Deform.
+The 1st input is geo to deform, the 2nd is the rest pose and the 3rd is the deformed pose.

 ```js
 float tolerance = chf("tolerance");
 int samples = chi("samples");